-As discussed above, it is anticipated that 50 petitions for post-grant and covered business method patent review will be filed in fiscal year 2013.
+As discussed above, it is anticipated that 50 petitions for covered business method patent review will be filed in fiscal year 2013.
 The Office has reviewed the percentage of patents for which inter partes reexamination was requested from October 1, 2000 to September 23, 2011.
 A summary of that review is provided in Table 1 above.
 As demonstrated by Table 1, patents known to be owned by a small entity represent 32.79% of patents for which inter partes reexamination was requested.
-Based on an assumption that the same percentage of patents owned by small entities will be subject to the new review proceedings, it is estimated that 16 patents owned by small entities would be affected by a post-grant or covered business method patent review.
+Based on an assumption that the same percentage of patents owned by small entities will be subject to the new review proceedings, it is estimated that 16 patents owned by small entities would be affected by covered business method patent review.

 The USPTO estimates that 2.5% of patent owners will file a request for adverse judgment prior to a decision to institute and that another 2.5% will file a request for adverse judgment or fail to participate after initiation.
-Specifically, an estimated 2 patent owners will file a request for adverse judgment or fail to participate after institution in post-grant and covered business method patent review proceedings combined.
-Based on the percentage of small entity owned patents that were the subject of inter partes reexamination (32.79%) from October 1, 2000 to September 23, 2011, it is estimated that 1 small entity will file such requests or fail to participate in post-grant and covered business method patent review combined.
+Specifically, an estimated 2 patent owners will file a request for adverse judgment or fail to participate after institution in covered business method proceedings.
+Based on the percentage of small entity owned patents that were the subject of inter partes reexamination (32.79%) from October 1, 2000 to September 23, 2011, it is estimated that 1 small entity will file such requests or fail to participate in covered business method patent review.

 Under the proposed rules, prior to determining whether to institute a review, the patent owner may file an optional patent owner preliminary response to the petition.
-Given the new time period requirements to file a petition for review before the Board relative to patent enforcement proceedings and the desire to avoid the cost of a trial and delays to related infringement actions, it is anticipated that 90% of petitions, other than those for which a request for adverse judgment is filed, will result in the filing of a patent owner preliminary response.
-Specifically, the Office estimates that 45 patent owners will file a preliminary response to a post-grant or covered business method petition.
-Based on the percentage of small entity owned patents that were the subject of inter partes reexamination (32.79%), it is estimated that 15 small entities will file a preliminary response to a postgrant or covered business method patent review petition filed in fiscal year 2013.
+Given the new time period requirements to file review petitions relative to patent enforcement proceedings and the desire to avoid the cost of a trial and delays to related infringement actions, it is anticipated that 90% of petitions, other than those for which a request for adverse judgment is filed, will result in the filing of a patent owner preliminary response.
+Specifically, the Office estimates that 45 patent owners will file a preliminary response to a covered business method petition.
+Based on the percentage of small entity owned patents that were the subject of inter partes reexamination (32.79%), it is estimated that 15 small entities will file a preliminary response to a covered business method patent review petition filed in fiscal year 2013.